AJV009/XeonAJ_AJV009/readme.md

 # Experiences, Certificates and Skills

-### Associate Engineer - Full Stack at QED42 (May 2021 - present)
+### Engineer - Full Stack at QED42 (May 2021 - present)
 Full stack Drupal developer.
-Worked with various Drupal modules, Solr Search API, Google Analytics and more.
+Worked with various Drupal modules, Solr Search API, Google Analytics and various companies on projects.

 ### Internship at QED42 (Sept 2020 - April 2021)
 A training program to become a Full Stack Drupal Developer